wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 The directive enables `on` / disables `off` [API Specification Enforcement](../api-specification-enforcement/overview.md), available from release 4.10 onwards.
 Please note that activating this feature does not substitute for the required subscription and configuration through the Wallarm Console UI.

-Currently this directive is available only for NGINX nodes deployed with [all-in-one installer](../installation/nginx/all-in-one.md).

 !!! info
     This parameter can be set inside the `server` blocks.